-Bash is the basic shell of UNIX, a language that is used on many platforms: from different web hosting servers to modems, toys etc. If you are a Windows user, you need not fear ShellShock vulnerability as the chances of your being affected are near nil.
+Bash is the basic shell of UNIX, a language that is used on many platforms: from different web hosting servers to modems, toys, etc. If you are a Windows user, you need not fear ShellShock vulnerability as the chances of your being affected are near nil.
 But if you have been visiting websites that host themselves on UNIX servers, or use goods that employ UNIX for functioning, you may fall prey to malware or something similar that might harm you in some way.
-This article tries to explain Bash Vulnerability or ShellShock as it is called, in a layman’s terms.
+This article tries to explain Bash Vulnerability or ShellShock as it is called, in layman’s terms.

 What is BASH

-UNIX is basically a command line operating system.
+UNIX is basically a command-line operating system.
 Though there are many variations that offer GUI (Graphical User Interface), the base of such interfaces is the Command Line Interface (CLI) of UNIX.
 And UNIX is everywhere from web hosting servers to the “things” in the Internet Of Things.
-There are objects like connected microwave that communicates in UNIX rather than using any other operating system as UNIX is easier to install and is considered safer (that is, until the Bash Vulnerability appeared).
+There are objects like a connected microwave that communicates in UNIX rather than using any other operating system as UNIX is easier to install and is considered safer (that is, until the Bash Vulnerability appeared).

-UNIX is also a light weight operating system and has literally hundreds of commands that it deals with, to produce proper output – whether working directly on the Command Line Interface or on a GUI that is based on the Command Line Interface.
+UNIX is also a lightweight operating system and has literally hundreds of commands that it deals with, to produce proper output – whether working directly on the Command Line Interface or on a GUI that is based on the Command Line Interface.

 Coming to BASH, it is an inseparable part of UNIX: It is the shell of UNIX.
 I mean to say that it is that part of UNIX that takes in commands and processes them to provide you with the desired output irrespective of whether that command was given directly by a user or was sent to the shell using some sort of GUI.